 Nikoi's commitment to conservation is to ensure that not only is the environment protected but where it has been damaged efforts are made to restore it.
 An important task in protecting the environment is to educate both Nikoi's guests and the local population.
 There are nature walks and sustainability tours available for the guests.
+Coastal beach clean ups are organised in collaboration with Seven Clean Seas ("SCS") with over 40 tonnes of plastic collected in 2020.
+Furloughed staff who participated received a salary and bonus to help supplement their incomes during the pandemic.

-Coastal beach clean ups are organised twice a year with local school children and talks are provided by leading naturalists.
+So successful has this program been that it has led to a permanent program being developed in conjunction with SCS.
+Twice a year clean ups are organised with local school children and talks are provided by leading naturalists.
 Documentaries have been screened and conservation is a component of the curriculum that is taught in the learning centres run by the Foundation.
 Regular surveys of the flora and fauna have been undertaken and are updated by a consultant naturalist and marine biologist.
 These surveys have helped identify 8 possible new species of fish and a number of very rare marine animals that were not known to be resident in the area or in a couple of cases had never been photographed in the wild before.